Alijah Vera-Tucker

-Solomon Alijah Lewis Vera-Tucker (born June 17, 1999) is an American football guard for the New York Jets of the National Football League (NFL).
-He played college football at USC, where he was awarded the Morris Trophy in 2020 and was a two-time All-Pac-12 selection.
-Vera-Tucker was drafted by the Jets in the first round of the 2021 NFL Draft.
+Solomon Alijah Lewis Vera-Tucker (born June 17, 1999) is an American professional football guard for the New York Jets of the National Football League (NFL).
+He played college football for the USC Trojans, where he was awarded the Morris Trophy in 2020 and was a two-time All-Pac-12 selection.
+Vera-Tucker was selected by the Jets in the first round of the 2021 NFL draft.

-Early and high school
+Early life

 Vera-Tucker grew up in Oakland, California and attended Bishop O'Dowd High School.
 He played offensive tackle and defensive end on the football team and was named an Under Armour All-American as a senior.
 Vera-Tucker was rated a four-star recruit and committed to play college football at USC over offers from Washington, Oregon, Arizona, Arizona State, California, UCLA and Washington State.

 College career

 Vera-Tucker redshirted his true freshman season.
 Vera-Tucker played in all 12 of the Trojans games as a reserve guard and on special teams during his redshirt freshman season.
 He was named first-team All-Pac-12 Conference by the Associated Press.
-Vera-Tucker considered entering the 2020 NFL Draft, but opted to return to USC for his redshirt junior season.
-Following the announcement that Pac-12 would postpone the 2020 season, Vera-Tucker announced that he would opt out of the season in order to focus on preparing for the 2021 NFL Draft.
+Vera-Tucker considered entering the 2020 NFL draft, but opted to return to USC for his redshirt junior season.
+Following the announcement that Pac-12 would postpone the 2020 season due to the COVID-19 pandemic, Vera-Tucker announced that he would opt out of the season in order to focus on preparing for the 2021 NFL draft.
 Vera-Tucker reversed his decision to opt out after the Pac-12 announced that they would resume fall football.

 Professional career

-Vera-Tucker was selected by the New York Jets in the first round (14th overall) of the 2021 NFL Draft.
+Vera-Tucker was selected by the New York Jets in the first round (14th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with the Jets on July 20, 2021, worth $15.88 million.
 He was named the Jets starting left guard, and started 16 games there, and was named to the PFWA All-Rookie Team.

 Vera-Tucker was named the Jets starting right guard in 2022 after the team signed left guard Laken Tomlinson.
 He started at left tackle in Week 4 after an injury to George Fant, then moved to right tackle in Week 5 after an injury to Max Mitchell, and started the next three games.
 He suffered a torn triceps in Week 7 and was placed on injured reserve on October 25, 2022.

+Vera-Tucker returned as the Jets starting right guard in 2023.
+He moved to right tackle in Week 3 due to injuries.
+He suffered an Achilles injury in Week 5 and was placed on injured reserve on October 11, 2023.

+On April 30, 2024, the Jets picked up the fifth-year option on Vera-Tucker's contract.

+Vera-Tucker suffered a torn triceps in practice before Week 1 and was placed on season-ending injured reserve on September 6, 2025.